sohamm17/pipe_schedule/README.md

 ```
 The `accepted_lr_copi.txt` will have the number of accepted (schedulable) pipelines in space separated format for {0, 25, 50, 75}% loss-rate

-2. Generate GEKKO data points by the following script:
+2. Generate GEKKO data points by the following script (result will be
+     appended to `accepted_sets_gekko.txt`, so if you can remove the
+     file if you do not want to see previous results):
 ```
 ./run_gekko_lr.sh
 ```